Table of contents

 Building strong links between business and innovation strategy has significant correlation with financial results: companies with more tightly aligned business and innovation strategies had 40 percent higher operating income growth over a three-year period, and 100 percent higher total shareholder returns, than industry peers with lower strategy alignment (Source: Strategy&).

-Although Innovation strategy is so crucial from results perspective, 42 % of the companies studied in 2012 had it.
+Although strategy aligned Innovation program is so crucial from results perspective, 42 % of the companies studied in 2012 had it.
 As with business strategy the organization would benefit from understanding it.
 Almost 80 % of the companies with formal innovation strategy communicate it widely in the organization to ensure alignment in the context of innovation (Source: Capgemini).

 Strategy& has analyzed since 2004 annually the innovation practices of 1000 biggest spending public companies.
 In 2007 they identified three kinds of companies with distinct way to manage their innovation process.
 Strategy& calls these approaches innovation strategies.
 Even though these strategies are generalizations, they demonstrate the difference that an organization can have in their innovation approach.
 According to their analysis, every company tends to follow one of the three strategies.
 They categorize companies as

-- need seekers; they use superior insights about customers to generate new ideas; these insights are collected through direct engagement with customers; examples of need seekers are Apple, Procter & Gamble and Tesla
+- need seekers; they use superior insights and learnings about customers to generate innovations; these insights are collected through direct engagement with customers; examples of need seekers are Apple, Procter & Gamble and Tesla

-- market readers; they focus on incremental innovation on products that are already in the market; they collect ideas by monitoring closely their market, competitors and customers; examples of companies with this strategy are Samsung, Caterpillar and Visteon
+- market readers; they focus on small improvements on the products that are already in the market; they collect ideas by monitoring closely their market, competitors and customers; examples of companies with this strategy are Samsung, Caterpillar and Visteon

 - technology drivers; they trust heavily their internal technological capabilities to develop new innovations; they believe that their due to their technological competence and insight, they will meet all needs of customers; examples of companies with this strategy are Google, Bosch and Siemens